Home What is Jewish Legacy?

-We are a collaboration of nearly forty different Jewish charities drawn from across the spectrum, all of whom are committed to raising awareness of the need for charitable Legacies.
+We are a collaboration of 50 different Jewish charities drawn from across the spectrum, all of whom are committed to raising awareness of the need for charitable Legacies.

 While family and friends will always come first, there’s no reason why you can’t also make a gift in your Will to your favourite causes.
 Jewish Legacy’s aim is to increase the number of Legacies being left by the community, by making them aware of just how important Legacy giving is and what a difference a gift in their Will can make to the charity of their choice.

 It is not our intention for individual members of the community to leave a Legacy to Jewish Legacy itself.
 We are here to ensure the community as a whole makes leaving a gift in the Will to a charity of their choice, the norm.

 Jewish Legacy is a cross communal initiative united in its aims to increase the number of legacies left to Jewish charities.
 It is administered by people who work for, or are closely associated with a range of Jewish charities (CST, Emunah, Jewish Care, Jewish Child’s Day, KKL/JNF, Magen David Adom, UJIA, World Jewish Relief ), all of whom are working in a personal and voluntary capacity to further this campaign.
 Jewish Legacy aims to promote Legacy giving in the Jewish community so that all Jewish charities can look forward to a more secure future.

 The initiative is endorsed by the Communal Chief Executives Forum, the Jewish Leadership Council and Board of Deputies, as well as the 50 Jewish charities who are members of this new initiative.
 Jewish charities depend on Legacy gifts, no matter how big or small, because without them they will struggle to survive.